johnstegeman/dotfiles/README.md

 - 🚀 Uses [chezmoi](https://github.com/twpayne/chezmoi) to manage and apply the configuration
 - 💻 works on both MacOS and Linux
-- uses [zinit](https://github.com/zdharma-continuum/zinit) as zsh plugin manager
+- 🛠️ uses [zinit](https://github.com/zdharma-continuum/zinit) as zsh plugin manager
+- 🤹🏽‍♀️ uses [flox](https://flox.dev/) to do some cross-platform (MacOS/Linux) installations
 - [1Password](https://1password.com) (MacOS only) integration to manage secrets (private information that doesn't belong in the public repository) - this via [chezmoi's 1password capabilties](https://www.chezmoi.io/user-guide/password-managers/1password/)
 - 🕵🏽‍♀️ [SSH agent](https://developer.1password.com/docs/ssh/) integration with 1Password (store SSH private keys in 1Password)
 - 🍺 installs homebrew on macos.
 Brewfile in the repository so that the installed formulae and casks are managed